tong-ece-cmu/Unnamed-Simulator/README.md

 There are RISC-V verilog implementation exist on the web, but they doesn't seem to implement the whole instruction set.
 Also, since we will be the architect that design the processor, it bettter to wirte our own implementation to get a good idea on what it looks like down to every detail.

 We will use Verilog to create an architecture that use the RISC-V ISA.
 Then use SystemC to create a software model for it.
 Then run some real software on it to gauge the performance of the architecture.

+## SQLite Database

+I found it here: https://www.sqlite.org/cintro.html

+Well documented database software, opensource.

+## SystemC Verification Library
+I found it here: https://www.design-reuse.com/articles/4975/systemc-verification-library-speeds-transaction-based-verification.html

+The most interesting part about this verification library is it stores the transaction history in a databse, so we can check function coverage and correctness later.
+But there isn't much documentation on the web.
+And why can't we just use SQLite database for c++?
+The SQLite database is widely used for web applications and other things, a lot of documentation, presumably the database codes are well maintained.

 ## SystemC video tutorial